Skakarla2023/javascript-for-react/02-variables-and-scope/notes.md

 | Predictability                | Low               | High            | Very High              |
 | Preferred in modern JS        | No              |  Yes           |  Yes                  |
 | Typical usage                 | Legacy code       | Changing values | Constants & references |

+**TDZ** : TDZ stands for Temporal dead zone, it is a behavior that applies to variables declared with `let` and `const`.
+It is the period between entering a variable's scope and the moment its declaration line is executed and the variable is initialized.